HSHS St. John's provides healthy eating and exercise tips during American Heart Month

 If you have a chronic condition or disability, talk with your health care provider about what types and amounts of physical activity are right for you before making too many changes.
 But if you have a relatively sedentary lifestyle, here are some simple ways to incorporate activity into your day to improve your heart health:

 - Go for a walk.
 The simplest way to get moving and improve your health is to start walking.
 It's free, easy and can be done just about anywhere.
+Grab the leash and walk your dog.
 Even walking in place can help.

 - Take the stairs.
 While the elevator may be easy to climb floors, it doesn’t make your heart rate climb.
 Take the stairs when you can, even if just a floor or two.
 And don’t just ride the escalator – climb it to increase your activity.

 - Add movement to your workday.
-If you have lots of phone calls on your cellphone throughout your day, try walking and talking, even if it’s just marching in place.
+If you have lots of phone calls on your cellphone throughout your day, try walking and talking.
 If you sit at a desk, make a habit of standing up or moving every time you make or answer a phone call.
+Marching in place or pacing in a circle helps to keep you moving.

 - Stand rather than sit at work.
 Explore your options for using a standing desk or sit-stand desk riser.
 Try alternating sitting and standing throughout the day, while also taking walking and stretching breaks.